Jacob Ruby

-Jacob Ruby (born December 13, 1992) is a Canadian professional football offensive lineman for the Ottawa Redblacks of the Canadian Football League (CFL).
+Jacob Ruby (born December 13, 1992) is a Canadian professional football offensive lineman.
+He most recently played for the Ottawa Redblacks of the Canadian Football League (CFL).
 Ruby played football throughout his youth and played for both high school and college teams.
 He was a 2010 graduate of Fork Union Military Academy.
 Ruby was a four-year starter at the University of Richmond.

 Early life

 Ruby began his football career with Medway High School, near London, Ontario, before moving to Fork Union Military Academy where he was an All-Prep League player.
 He also played two years of club football for the London Falcons.
 During his time at the London Falcons, he was named as the team's Most Outstanding Offensive Player.
 In 2008, he played tight end for FUMA and in 2009 played tackle; earning him an All-State and All-Prep honors.

 In January 2010, Ruby was one of 90 players selected to play in the USA vs. The World All-Star game which was broadcast on live TV.
 In 2010, he was redshirted.